wickworks/witchdice/README.md

 - better border decorations to match the banner

 ##### FEATURES ######
-- add modifiers to dicebag rolls
-  - under total/high/low
-  - inside a collapsible options menu
-  - as a textbox with increase/decrease buttons?

 - d2 and d100, and a dX

 - X-card raised :::: anonymous or not